Background & Purpose

 The Graduate Outcomes at Saint Francis reflect our commitment to forming well-rounded individuals rooted in the Holy Cross tradition.
 If you have questions about how these outcomes shape our academic programs, faith formation, or student life — or how they guide our long-term vision for student success — our Academic Office is here to help.

-Please reach out to our team with any questions about curriculum alignment, student development, or how we support your child in becoming a person of faith, a motivated scholar, and an engaged global citizen.
+Please reach out to our team with any questions about curriculum alignment, student development, or how we support your child in becoming a person of faith, a motivated scholar and an engaged global citizen.

 Academic Office |